Mass Foundations: A New Day (Mass Effect OC-insert) Mar 12, 2017 21:16:55 GMT dmc1001 likes this

-His body laying against the ground, his eyes adjusted a little more and, to his relief, some sort of medical device pumped air into his lungs.
-He didn’t want to consider the implications otherwise.
+His body lying against the ground, his eyes adjusted a little more and, to his relief, some sort of medical device pumped air into his lungs.
+He didn't want to consider the implications otherwise.
 With some difficulty from the pain in his chest, he turned his head to a shadowy figure looking over him.
 His vision cleared up even more and the figure was a woman, seemingly in her twenties or so with dark-colored eyes and bronze skin, a rounded jaw, and a sharply defined nose.
 Her hair had combed and tied back into a short ponytail.

 "Hey, what's your name?
 Can you remember your name?" the woman asked.